zero734kr/async-debug/README.md

 Currently, the only feature of this module is to listen for your asynchronous operations and log them to the console if they take too long to complete (considered "slow").

+## Limitation

+As async_hooks does not provide information about the execution context, this module cannot provide the detailed location of where the operation was started like Python's asyncio.
+I will try to find a way to do this in the future.
+If you have any ideas, please let me know.

 ## Installation

 ```sh-session